afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 - As we increase the fidelity of the collision check, we also increase the number of computations required.
 - Likewise as can be seen in this example, if we reduce the number of circles considered to one, the number of computations goes down, but the accuracy of the exact collision points suffers significantly.
 - You should now have a strong handle on the time to collision computation, and the implications of approximations in terms of accuracy of the predicted solution.

+**Summary**

-- To summarize in this video, we defined the time to collision for pairs of dynamic objects.
+- To summarize in this lesson, we defined the time to collision for pairs of dynamic objects.
 - We discussed the strengths and weaknesses of two types of time to collision algorithms, simulation-based and estimation based.
 - We presented the simulation-based approach to time to collision prediction, in more detail.

-**Summary**

 - You've made it through the dynamic object interactions module.
 - In this module, you learned how to predict a dynamic objects motion, using the constant velocity model, you refined your motion predictions to incorporate HD road map information, and you apply your motion predictions to the task of estimating the time to collision between dynamic objects.
 - We'll see you in the next module, where we will study the behavior planner, the key decision-maker for selecting appropriate maneuvers to execute, for every driving scenario encountered.